istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

     >}}

-To support remote clusters in a multicluster mesh, the control plane in a primary cluster must be made accessible to them.
+To support remote clusters in a multicluster mesh, the control plane in a primary cluster must be accessible via a stable IP (e.g., a cluster IP).
 For clusters spanning networks, this can be achieved by exposing the control plane through an Istio gateway.
 Cloud vendors may provide options, such as internal load balancers, for providing this capability without exposing the control plane on the